 I grew up with the threat of a freshly trimmed switch and to this day the tinkling of a belt buckle coming undone rings like alarm bells in my head.
 I was not abused by my parents.
 Not even close, but corporal punishment was standard in our family.

 Once, on a road trip, my arm got rolled up in the automatic window.
-I was screaming hysterically, not realizing that I was the one pushing the button (like mother, like son apparently).
+I was screaming hysterically, not realizing that I was the one pushing the button.
 My father assumed it was my brother who had done it and he was livid.
 He threatened to pull over and get a switch.
 Thankfully, we realized I was an idiot before my brother was beaten for something he didn’t do.

 Were you ever spanked for something you didn’t do?

-I remember the burn of bitter tears and angry hot cheeks and a fiery lick in my gut so much more than the sting of the belt.
+I remember the burn of bitter tears and the fiery lick in my gut so much more than the sting of the belt.
 I remember wanting to not be so miserably helpless and dependent.
 I remember wondering how the people I trusted could hurt me and say,

 “This hurts me more than it hurts you.”